phingoc1/finn.no-vehicles/README.md

 # Finn.no scraper

-This php script is a scraper that gets information about a vendors snowmobile ads on Finn.no.
+This php script is a scraper that gets information about a vendors vehicle ads on Finn.no.

 ### Usage